rd--/blksc3/md/glossary.md

 ## Statement

-A statement is an experession that is evaluated for its effect and that does not answer a value.
+A statement is an expression that is evaluated for its effect and that does not answer a value.

 ## Statement Blocks